 In a disciplined person, this low-fat, high-carb model can work.
-However, because carbohydrates encompass such a wide range of foods, this style of eating left a lot on the table in respect of appropriate food choices.
+However, because carbohydrates encompass such a wide range of foods, this style of eating leaves a lot on the table in respect of appropriate food choices.

 For instance, a high-carb diet that provides 250 grams of carbs per day could start with toast and orange juice for breakfast, followed by a sandwich and potato chips for lunch, and pasta for dinner.

 A disciplined person who practiced portion control may feel fine on this diet.
-Depending on their metabolism, they find that they are able to maintain or even lose weight.
+Depending on their metabolism, they find that they can maintain or even lose weight.

 Challenges of a High-Carb Diet